 - Charging and trickle charging of the battery.

 Notice!
 Assessment of the battery condition!

 The battery's condition cannot be determined based on the battery's state of charge alone.
 All batteries are subject to natural wear due to the natural ageing process.
 The chemical reactions in the battery, consisting of the charging cycles with battery charging and discharging, mean that deposits form in the battery, preventing the battery from reaching full capacity.

 |3||Ageing / deposits||4||Self-discharging.|

-> Notice!
-Charging and trickle charging of the battery
+Notice!
+Charging and trickle charging of the battery!

-> Notice!
-Register battery replacement
+Notice!
+Register battery replacement!

-> After installing a new battery, the service function 'Register battery replacement' should be run.
-The battery replacement has to be registered in order to tell the power management system that a new battery has been installed in the vehicle.
+After installing a new battery, the service function 'Register battery replacement' should be run.
+The battery exchange has to be registered in order to inform the power management system that a new battery has been installed in the vehicle.
 If the battery replacement is not registered, the power management will not function properly, with the result that Check Control messages may be displayed and functions limited by individual electrical consumers being switched off or having their power consumption reduced, for example.